m-roberts/fitbit-cli/README.md

 ### A command-line interface (currently using Python 2) for communicating with the Fitbit API

+## Notice
+This tool is a work in progress.

 ## Setup
 ### Setting up the `fitbit` command
 Run `setup.sh` to install dependencies and create the `fitbit` executable command.